Atlassian to cut roughly 10% jobs in pivot to AI

 Shares of the enterprise software company rose nearly 2 per cent in extended trading after Atlassian said it plans to "rebalance" its resources to focus on the "future of teamwork in the AI era."

-The company expects to incur about $225 million to $236 million in charges related to the layoffs and office space reductions, according to a regulatory filing.
-The majority of these charges will be incurred in the third quarter.
+The company said the majority of impacted employees are in North America, amounting to 40 per cent, followed by 30 per cent in Australia and 16 per cent in India.
+It expects to incur about $225 million to $236 million in charges related to the layoffs and office space reductions.

-"We are doing this to self-fund further investment in AI and enterprise sales, while strengthening our financial profile.
-We're also changing the way we work and reorganising around our System of Work to move faster," CEO Mike Cannon-Brookes said in a memo to employees.
+"Our approach is not 'AI replaces people.'
+But it would be disingenuous to pretend AI doesn't change the mix of skills we need or the number of roles required in certain areas.
+It does," CEO Mike Cannon-Brookes said in a memo to employees.

-The move comes as investors increasingly scrutinize software firms amid fears that advances in artificial intelligence could disrupt traditional software business models, though some analysts say the sector-wide selloff may be an overreaction.
+The move comes as investors increasingly scrutinize software firms amid fears that advances in AI could disrupt traditional software business models, though some analysts say the sector-wide selloff may be an overreaction.

 Top executives at the World Economic Forum's annual meeting in January had said that while jobs would disappear, new ones would spring up, with two telling Reuters that AI would be used as an excuse by companies that were already planning layoffs.